maxcrees/tbl.typ/README.typ

   - _Improvements_
     - Clarify error message for malformed text block close.
     - Clean up and refactor implementation.
+    - Add test suite based on existing examples from `README`.
   - _Documentation_
     - Fix `README` compilation with Typst version 0.4.0.
     - Align columns in code for example tables to improve legibility.